Updated: Sep 13

 There is a lot written about humanitarian crises, and refugees - with politics, power, greed etc. I am not a subject matter expert nor would I be able to be over just the course of this journey though I have gained greater awareness which I am grateful for.
 But, at the very outset of all this, I said I wanted to experience and be part of humanity - the good and the bad.
 I wanted to experience directly strength, resilience and survival because I honestly, wholeheartedly lost sight of the meaning behind all those incredibly important attributes.
 I saw all those things at - BBH and the work with Moria.
 I experienced all those things at BBH - and if I had wanted to ever grow as a person emotionally and mentally, it would be through my time being here.

-I wrote about BBH first on Facebook, and of course it felt, as always. lost as a platform share because quite simply put - it was not an announcement that I am pregnant, or engaged, or it was not a really nice picture of the dogs or kids I do not have.
+I wrote about BBH first on Facebook, and of course it felt, as always. lost as a platform share because quite simply put - it was not an announcement that I am pregnant, or engaged, or a really nice picture of the dogs or kids I do not have.
 This, of course warrants another angry 20-page write.
 I wish so very much when I have children that they do not have to grow up in a social media world.
 Anyhow, I appealed to my 'network' to donate to BBH, and despite it being ignored, I want to do the same through all my channels.

 BBH is not Canadian registered unfortunately so you cannot receive a tax receipt.
-But, even a small donation that everyone can afford in the place of a coffee, Toronto ridiculousness, etc, can help with this continued demonstration of outright humanity.
+But, even a small donation that everyone can afford in the place of a coffee, etc, can help with this continued demonstration of outright humanity.
 The relevant links are below - please check out their values and initiatives, and help if and where you can.
 Comment below or e-mail me if you have any questions, or if you have donated so I know someone listened.
 Anyhow, everyone has their associated initiatives they already support, but I emotionally appeal for help with this one as well.

 If you donate and really have issues about the tax receipt let’s talk about a barter where I can come home come 2020, and do something for you of equivalent value.
 Not a big deal - happy to do so.